 Uefa Cup round-up

-Bad night for the Welsh as Bangor and TNS lose
+It was a bad night for the Welsh as Bangor City lost 6-1 to FC Midtjylland and Suduva beat TNS 1-0.

 It was a bad night for the Welsh as Bangor City lost 6-1 to FC Midtjylland, while TNS slipped to a late defeat in the first leg of their Uefa Cup first round qualifier against Suduva.

 Scott Ruscoe went close to scoring for TNS when he lobbed just wide in the first half, before Sergiy Kozyuberda netted in the 89th minute to make it 1-0 to Suduva.

 The Lithuanians could have doubled their advantage in the dying seconds but Paul Smith made a crucial clearance to keep TNS in contention.

 Bangor suffered a much heavier loss against Danish outfit Midtjylland, although at one stage it looked like being a close contest when Les Davies found the target after 24 minutes to cancel out George Florescu's opener five minutes earlier.